abdelrhmanali29/EmploymentSystem/README.md

 Caching Strategy
 ----------------

--   Vacancy search results are cached for 10 minutes to improve performance.
+-   Vacancy search results are cached for 60 minutes to improve performance.
--   Cache is invalidated when vacancies are created, updated, or deleted to ensure up-to-date search results.
+-   Cache is invalidated when vacancies are updated or deleted to ensure up-to-date search results.

 Development
 -----------